 - Solar Energy Facilities: Lightweight cabins serve as control rooms or worker accommodations in remote solar farms, withstanding desert conditions.

-UAE-Specific Applications
+DUBAI-Specific Applications

 - Desert Environments: Panels are designed to resist sand abrasion and UV radiation, ensuring durability in remote sites.